Skip to main content

 "1740: To Marguerite A. LeHand’s apartment”

-FDR was not the sexual rake certain historians have made him out to be, but he did subscribe to the philosophy of the E. Y. Harburg song that would appear the year after his death, “When I’m not near the girl I love, I love the girl I’m near.”
-Missy once said he “was really incapable of a personal friendship with anyone.”
+FDR was not the sexual rake who certain historians have made him out to be, but he did subscribe to the philosophy of the E. Y. Harburg song that would appear the year after his death, “When I’m not near the girl I love, I love the girl I’m near.”
+Missy once said that he “was really incapable of a personal friendship with anyone.”
 Some found him almost sadistic.
 “He always enjoyed other people’s discomfort,” Averell Harriman observed.

 FDR was physically fearless, but he could be emotionally craven.

 He was physically fearless, but he could be emotionally craven.
 Though he didn’t mind others’ uneasiness, his need to charm was so great that he hated saying no to people.
-As a result, practically everyone left the presidential presence convinced his own argument had won the day.
+As a result, practically everyone left the presidential presence convinced that his own argument had won the day.
 FDR fled tears.
 When his terrifying mother, Sara Delano Roosevelt, bullied his young wife, he refused to take sides.
-According to Joseph Alsop, a Roosevelt cousin and political columnist, ER “had a downright ghastly childhood and youth,” while FDR “had an immensely happy childhood and a youth altogether comfortable and if anything overprotected.
+According to Joseph Alsop, a Roosevelt cousin and political columnist, ER “had a downright ghastly childhood and youth,” while FDR “had an immensely happy childhood and a youth altogether comfortable and, if anything, overprotected.
 It was up to him, if it was up to anyone, to help her reach some sort of accommodation with married life and with her peculiar new surroundings.”
 The statement is both chivalrous, in keeping with Alsop’s old-school background, and idealistic, in its faith in the power of marital devotion, but the seemingly throwaway clause “if it was up to anyone” is the operative phrase.
 Could any husband, or any other human being, have healed ER’s wounds?

 There was no shortage of people eager to try.
-The letters of Lorena Hickok, the AP reporter who became a government worker when her closeness to the White House compromised her professional objectivity, reveal a burning, and for a while reciprocated, passion for ER.
+The letters of Lorena Hickok, the AP reporter who became a government worker when her closeness to the White House compromised her professional objectivity, reveal a burning, and, for a while, reciprocated, passion for ER.
 Joseph Lash was a faithful intimate during ER’s life and an excellent friend in the books he wrote about her after her death.
-Even Earl Miller, the slippery, selfaggrandizing New York State trooper who started as her bodyguard, was unstinting in his devotion.
+Even Earl Miller, the slippery, self-aggrandizing New York State trooper who started as her bodyguard was unstinting in his devotion.
 And there were scores of others.
 But in 1960, when ER refused to come to the telephone because she suspected the caller wanted something from her, her surprised secretary asked if she didn’t believe people could like her for herself.
 “Everybody wants something,” ER replied.
 If FDR was incapable of giving love, as many close to him believed, perhaps ER was equally incapable of receiving it.

-STill, if FDR could not save his wife, he did not have to betray her.
+Still, if FDR could not save his wife, he did not have to betray her.
 The young FDR did not take socially unsanctioned sex lightly.
 When his half-nephew Taddy ran off with a woman from New York’s Tenderloin district called Dutch Sadie, he wrote to his mother from Harvard that “one can never again consider him a true Roosevelt.”
 The years tempered his priggishness.
-After Ambassador William Bullitt attempted to sabotage the career of Assistant Secretary of State Sumner Welles by spreading rumors of a homosexual scandal, FDR predicted that on the Day of Judgment, Welles would receive a rap on the knuckles for giving in to his human predilections but that Bullitt would burn in hell for ruining another man’s life.
-Nonetheless, FDR had his standards of conduct.
-In 1940 he wrote his former headmaster, Endicott Peabody, “More than forty years ago you said, in a sermon in the Old Chapel, something about not losing boyhood ideals in later life.
-Those were Groton ideals—taught by you—I try not to forget- and your words are still with me and with hundreds of other of ‘us boys.'”
-He also had a simple and unshakable faith in God.
-Yet after more than 10 years of marriage to a wife whom he would always respect and revere, he broke the rules of God and man and fell in love with another woman.
+After Ambassador William Bullitt attempted to sabotage the career of Assistant Secretary of State Sumner Welles by spreading rumors of a homosexual scandal, FDR predicted that, on the Day of Judgment, Welles would receive a rap on the knuckles for giving in to his human predilections, but that Bullitt would burn in hell for ruining another man’s life.

 The experience transformed him.
 Most historians ascribe FDR’s metamorphosis from callow politician to visionary statesman to his contracting polio in the summer of 1921, but some contemporaries, such as Joseph Alsop and his mother, Corinne, who was ER’s first cousin, thought that loving, and losing, Lucy Mercer was the fire that began to forge his strength and patience even before his illness.

 Who was this woman who attracted the greatest man of her time and held him until he died, not in her arms, as gossip still has it, but close enough?
 She was, to begin with, a researcher’s nightmare.
-It was not only that Eleanor, with her public achievements, personal tragedies, and flair for emotional undressing in public that would have warmed the heart of a latter-day talk-show host, could not help upstaging her; it was also that Lucy had a passion for privacy.
+It was not only that Eleanor - with her public achievements, personal tragedies, and flair for emotional undressing in public that would have warmed the heart of a latter-day talk-show host - could not help upstaging her; it was also that Lucy had a passion for privacy.
 She lived quietly, if splendidly, on a great estate in rural New Jersey and a handsome retreat in fashionable Aiken, South Carolina.
 She left only a handful of letters and no diaries, or at least none that have come to light.
-She told a friend she had burned FDR’s letters, though I do not believe that for a moment.
+She told a friend that she had burned FDR’s letters, though I do not believe that for a moment.
 Lucy Mercer could not have destroyed words written to her by “one of the greatest men that ever lived—to me—the greatest,” as she wrote his daughter after his death.
 In the same letter, she admitted that she had “been reading over some very old letters of his.”

 When FDR and Lucy, who was by then Mrs. Winthrop Rutherfurd, began to meet again in 1941, while ER was importuning FDR not to sacrifice social progress to military imperatives, Lucy was referring to him as “the Source I Do Not Question.”
-Even more moving than the words she wrote about FDR to others is a letter she sent to him that was until now locked away among the classified documents in the FDR Library.
-She speaks of “how much you have given . . . and how much more must still be given this greedy world . . . you have breathed new life into its spirit—and the fate of all that is good is in your dear blessed and capable hands.”
+Even more moving than the words she wrote about FDR to others is a letter she sent to him that was, until now, locked away among the classified documents in the FDR Library.
+She speaks of “how much you have given . . . and how much more must still be given this greedy world . . .
+You have breathed new life into its spirit—and the fate of all that is good is in your dear blessed and capable hands.”
 Still, she cannot help “wishing for the soft life of joy ... & the world shut out.”

 Lucy Mercer had a contagious genius for living joyously.

-But many women worshiped FDR—the spunky Missy LeHand, the willfully spinsterish Daisy Suckley, the flirtatious Princess Martha of Norway, whose sexy high heels and stillunrationed black silk stockings the press gleefully reported.
-FDR flattered and flirted with them all, but it was Lucy for whom he had almost left his wife before he had polio, and Lucy whom the White House operators were instructed to put through no matter when she called, and Lucy whom he was with when he succumbed to a cerebral hemorrhage on that clement April afternoon in Warm Springs.
+But many women worshiped FDR—the spunky Missy LeHand, the willfully spinsterish Daisy Suckley, the flirtatious Princess Martha of Norway, whose sexy high heels and still-unrationed black silk stockings the press gleefully reported.
+FDR flattered and flirted with them all, but it was Lucy for whom he had almost left his wife before he had polio, and Lucy whom the White House operators were instructed to put through, no matter when she called, and Lucy whom he was with when he succumbed to a cerebral hemorrhage on that clement April afternoon in Warm Springs.

 Lucy Mercer had a talent, though it is not one held in high regard today.
 She made other people happy.
 I am not talking about giving up a career to stay home and raise children, or nursing an aging parent, or other instances of worthy self-sacrifice.
 I mean a contagious genius for living joyously.
 Her descendants speak of the insouciance with which she met early hardship.
-Her parents squandered a fortune with stunning panache, and one morning she and her sister awakened to find they were stranded penniless at their convent school in Austria.
+Her parents squandered a fortune with stunning panache, and, one morning, she and her sister awakened to find they were stranded penniless at their convent school in Austria.
 They mention her soft heart.
-She once bought out an entire farm stand so the woman running it could close for the day.
+She once bought out an entire farm stand so that the woman running it could close for the day.
 They speak of her need to make surroundings beautiful, and days bright, and loved ones glad to be alive.

-In 1941 she re-entered the paralyzed President’s life bearing an additional gift.
+In 1941, she re-entered the paralyzed president’s life bearing an additional gift.
 When FDR looked into Lucy’s eyes, he saw himself striding down Connecticut Avenue to the old State, War, and Navy Building, and loping across the sun-washed greens where he’d played 18 holes of golf in the morning and another 18 in the afternoon, and doing a hundred things he’d never given a thought to in the years before he was stricken.
-That glimpse of a vigorous ambulatory self was not the only reason he returned to her at the end, but surely it was a happy side effect.
+That glimpse of a vigorous ambulatory self was not the only reason he returned to her at the end, but surely, it was a happy side-effect.

-If Lucy Mercer’s art was living, the medium in which she worked was personal and the scale miniature.
+If Lucy Mercer’s art was living, the medium in which she worked was personal, and the scale miniature.
 She did not fight for jobs for the nation’s destitute, or decent homes for families living in automobiles, or safe consumer products, or rural electrification, or racial equality, or rearmament.
-She was an exquisitely sensitive and engaging companion and later a constant and competent nurse to a husband who doted on her.
+She was an exquisitely sensitive and engaging companion, and later a constant and competent nurse to a husband who doted on her.
 She was a devoted and successful mother to five stepchildren and one biological daughter, all of whom adored her.

 FDR and ER, in contrast, battled endlessly to make America a more inclusive society at home and a force for democracy abroad.
 Their marriage may have been a failure, but their partnership was a triumph.
-The President sent his wife out as his investigator and ambassador, valued her opinion, boasted of her achievements, and defended her weaknesses.
-Surely the monumental demands ER made on her husband were proof of her belief in his ability to rise to them.
+The president sent his wife out as his investigator and ambassador, valued her opinion, boasted of her achievements, and defended her weaknesses.
+Surely, the monumental demands that ER made on her husband were proof of her belief in his ability to rise to them.
 But their public accomplishments took a personal toll.
-Their daughter Anna wrote in an unpublished article, “It has always seemed to me that the greatest contradiction in my parents was, on the one handy their supreme ability to ‘relate’ to either groups of people or individuals who had problems, and on the other hand, their apparent lack of ability to ‘relate’ with the same consistent warmth and interest to an individual who was their child.”
-Three of the children testified to their father’s charisma and elusiveness and their mother’s coolness and confusing inconsistency.
-Moreover, while I do not believe that parents are responsible for the acts of adult offspring, and the nature-nurture debate is far from settled, the five surviving Roosevelt children married a total of 19 times.
-Throughout her life, ER blamed her early inadequacy as a mother for her children’s unhappiness and took on radio engagements, writing assignments, and other endeavors to further their careers and shore up their finances.
+Their daughter Anna wrote in an unpublished article, “It has always seemed to me that the greatest contradiction in my parents was, on the one hand, their supreme ability to ‘relate’ to either groups of people or individuals who had problems, and, on the other hand, their apparent lack of ability to ‘relate’ with the same consistent warmth and interest to an individual who was their child.”

 Getting to know FDR, ER, and Lucy Mercer was not an unalloyed pleasure.
 I discovered secrets I wanted to sweep under the rug.
 During the early days of their marriage, ER wrote her mother-in-law that the “Jew party” at Bernard Baruch’s was “appalling.
 I never wish to hear money, jewels, or labels mentioned again.”
 In 1917, on an official trip to Haiti, FDR’s behavior to his hosts was as unfailingly courteous as his enjoyment of his colleagues’ racist jokes was hearty.
 And what was the future First Lady who would champion female equality doing opposing woman suffrage?
-Moreover, when it comes to historical cover-ups, many FDR and ER partisans would like to bury Lucy Mercer along with the inconvenient prejudices of their youth.
-But whitewashing the weaknesses of the great is a disservice to them as well as history.
+Moreover, when it comes to historical cover-ups, many FDR and ER partisans would like to bury Lucy Mercer, along with the inconvenient prejudices of their youth.
+But whitewashing the weaknesses of the great is a disservice to them, as well as history.

 During the four years I spent with Franklin D. and Eleanor Roosevelt, I never stopped wondering at the imaginations of those two children of privilege who came to intuit hardship they had never endured.
 When I looked at their early prejudices, I saw signposts indicating how far they had traveled.
 When I thought about their personal flaws, I marveled at the public good to which they put them.
-As I came to know Lucy Mercer Rutherfurd, I began to shed my predilections and prejudices and admire the strength of her convictions, the delicacy of her principles, and the size of her heart.
+As I came to know Lucy Mercer Rutherfurd, I began to shed my predilections and prejudices and to admire the strength of her convictions, the delicacy of her principles, and the size of her heart.
 In a tragic situation that tested all three individuals, each behaved with honor and dignity.

 The more I admired the three of them, the less I wanted to gloss over their faults.
 Perhaps FDR’s charm did mask an emotional iciness, and ER’s high-mindedness did make her almost as hard on others as she was on herself, and Lucy’s ability to live a gilded life while one-third of the nation was “ill-housed, ill-clad, ill-nourished” was unconscionable.
 But all three were grand enough to accommodate flaws.
-As Lucy realizes in my book, if you cannot accept imperfections, you cannot love—or, I would add, write history, biography, or fiction.
+As Lucy realized, if you cannot accept imperfections, you cannot love—or, I would add, write history, biography, or fiction.

 Donate